InstantWebP2P/nodejs-httpp/README.md

 * Replace net with udt, http with httpp, tls with udts, https with httpps, when require net/http/tls/httpps modules
 * Do the rest as http

-To build it manually, clone the repository and checkout v0.8-httpp branch firstly, then do steps as below.

 [Discussion group](https://groups.google.com/d/forum/iwebpp)

 [Wiki page](https://github.com/InstantWebP2P/node-httpp/wiki/An-introduction-to-node-httpp)